Mortgages in Canada: Tips for New Canadians

 - Have a valid work permit, permanent resident or landed immigrant status (diplomats or other foreign-appointed clients are ineligible)

 - Have worked full time for at least three months in Canada (if you have transferred under a professional relocation program you’ll be exempt)

 - Buy a property with no more than two units, and live at the property

 - Have at least the minimum 5% down payment from your own sources

 Depending on how much you’re able to provide for a down payment, you’ll also need to provide:

-New Canadians have unique challenges when it comes to qualifying for a mortgage, but they are not terribly difficult to overcome.
-Speak with a New Home Advisor to get a better sense of what a mortgage means for you.
+New Canadians have unique challenges when it comes to qualifying for a mortgage, but they’re relatively easy to overcome.
+Speak with an Area Manager to get a better sense of what a mortgage means for you.

 Originally published April 5, 2019, updated October 7, 2021

 Photo credits: depositphotos.com